MarcelMG/usb_hid_snes_gamepad/README.md

-# usb_hid_snes_gamepad
+# Building a SNES Gamepad to USB Adapter using STM32F103 microcontroller

- Building a SNES Gamepad to USB Adapter using STM32F103 microcontroller
+see [this blog post](https://marcelmg.github.io/usb_snes_gamepad/) for more information